 What Color is Your Parachute by Richard Bolles came out in 1970 at a time that many businesses were downsizing and people in the middle of their careers found themselves out of work.
 This was in an era that people expected life time employment from large companies.
 Bolles' book was an encouragement to consider what a job seeker wanted to do for their next season of life.
 As a direct result of doing the exercises in this book my wife selected her career, I changed workplaces, and we moved across the country.
 While this book can be useful to people at any stage of life, it is most helpful to someone who has had sufficient life experience to reflect on what they have done.
-This book encourages the reader to figure out what they love to do (a vocation) and do that.
+This book encourages the reader to figure out what they are called to do (a vocation) and do that.
 The money (or at least enough for you survive) will follow.
 You might not be rich materially, but you will be rich in experience and quality of life.
+Sometimes people say do a job you love, but I prefer to say do a job that is meaningful, that has impact, and you you will love the job.
 When I first worked through the exercises in the early 1990s, I didn't change my career, but I had a deeper sense of purpose in my day to day work experience.

 Hints to System Designer by Butler Lampson isn't a book, it's a paper from SOSP.
 There is still a lot of art when it comes to building effective systems.
 Butler does a great good capturing many of the factors which should be considered by a system designer.
 Anyone who does system design should be familiar with this paper or expect to make mistakes which have been known about since the 1960s.
 I have spent most of my career building systems.
 More than any single book or paper, Butler's hints have provided inspiration and guidance for my professional career.
 A great follow on to Butler's paper is Systems Architecting by Eberhardt Rechtin which has a wonderful section of heuristics commonly used in systems architecture.
 Systems Engineering and Analysis by Blanchard & Fabrycky is a wellspring of useful information for system builders.